rderelle/fastlin/README.md

 ```
 fastlin -d /path/directory_fastq_files -b barcodes_file.txt
 ```
-If your dataset does not contain any BAM-derived fastq file, then we would recommend to apply a maximum kmer coverage threshold to reduce runtimes:
+If your dataset consists of FASTQ files that are not BAM-derived, then you can apply a maximum kmer coverage threshold to reduce runtimes:
 ```
 fastlin -d /path/directory_fastq_files -b barcode_file.txt -x 80
 ```